 In addition to a daily run, Coach Jay Johnson presents on exercise physiology and training theory, answering questions from novice and veteran runners (and coaches).
 We offer “learn by doing” opportunities where campers will learn injury-prevention exercises and general strength exercises that they will include in their training when they return home.
 Learning rope stretching as well as Strength and Mobility (SAM) exercises are crucial to helping a runner stay injury free.
 You can learn more about the SAM exercises here.

 Unlike most camps we do not offer two daily runs, this is an important aspect of our philosophy at Boulder Running Camps.
 Rather than expending energy on a second run, which can put strain on the athlete, we bring in guest speakers and have discussions on essential information.
 Our speakers, which include physicians, physical therapists, and former runners, share their expertise and offer the campers a unique perspective.
 Group discussions on the college recruiting process and nutrition take place to support campers as they continue their athletic endeavors.

 Campers train in small groups, with roughly eight campers in each group, lead by collegiate athletes.
 Campers have the opportunity to run the trails and venues that world class runners train on, giving them the a unique experience only Boulder can provide.

-Boulder is an amazing place for runners to train, and the trail run on Thursday at the southern end of town is breathtaking.
-Friday, following a fartlek workout and lunch, campers set off from campus to hike to the top of Green Mountain, which overlooks Boulder.
+Boulder is an amazing place for runners to train, and the trail run on Thursday at the southern end of town has breathtaking views.
+Friday, following a fartlek workout and lunch, campers set off from campus to hike to the top of Green Mountain, which overlooks the city and is a staple when visiting Boulder.

 Check out our Instagram feed for photos of this hike.
 The long run on Magnolia Road is memorable in that the run starts at 9,000 feet (whereas Boulder is just over 5,000 feet high) and is extremely hilly.
 The challenge of Magnolia Road is something campers never forget.